I am a postdoctoral fellow at the Eric and Wendy Schmidt Center at the Broad Institute of MIT and Harvard.

-I am a postdoctoral fellow at the Eric and Wendy Schmidt Center at the Broad Institute.
-I completed my PhD in Computer Science at Princeton University, where I was very fortunate to be advised by Ben Raphael and generously supported by an NSF Graduate Research Fellowship and a Siebel Scholar award.
+I completed my PhD in Computer Science at Princeton University.
+I was very fortunate to be advised by Ben Raphael and supported by an NSF Graduate Research Fellowship and a Siebel Scholar award.

 Recent Updates